 Incorporate the three-layer system.
-It's simple and it works well.

-Inside Layer
+1. Inside Layer

 The inside (or inner or base) layer is the wicking layer.
 Long underwear made of synthetic materials, natural silk or treated materials will remove perspiration from the body.
 Both the upper and lower body should be covered by a wicking layer.
 A shirt that covers the neck and fits snugly at the wrists is an effective way to conserve body heat.